Is this the end of Facebook?

 But it’s also worth considering what your audience is thinking and feeling right now.
 Users are looking at their feeds with greater scrutiny, and with greater suspicion of the targeted content that appears there.
 You don’t want to be seen as part of the problem — or seen to be funding it.

 Continuing to advertise on Facebook, at least for now, could be detrimental to brands who have built a reputation on being “good” and championing social causes.
 There’s a risk of coming across as hypocritical or disingenuous here.
-Redistributing ad spend in the short term — to Adwords, for example — could be a wise move.
+Redistributing ad spend in the short term — to Google Ads, for example — could be a wise move.

 How do we get consumers to trust us with data (and why should they)?